UpperMoon0/LilyTheThird/README.md

 # Project Documentation

 ## Overview
 Lily is a comprehensive unified platform that integrates multiple powerful tools into one seamless experience.
-As a single entity, Lily unifies an LLM-powered chatbot, a feature-rich Discord bot, an advanced IDE with code assistance and file attachments, interactive Knowledge Graph visualization, and VTube Studio integration for virtual avatar control.
+As a single entity, Lily unifies an LLM-powered chatbot, a feature-rich Discord bot, interactive Knowledge Graph visualization, and VTube Studio integration for virtual avatar control.
 Lily also supports translation and speech synthesis, providing an all-in-one interface for communication, development, and multimedia interaction.

 ## Technologies Used
 - Python